White abstract texture on dark green background, paint effect

 Taichi and the notion of internal energy

-Taichi, described as an “internal” martial art, also combines notions of internal energy development with breath.
-With all the mystification that this can entail, and the search for superpowers, which is very much in vogue in today’s consumer trends.
-Audiences oscillate between the search for sensations associated with a mysterious internal energy and crossfit or krav maga-style performance activities.
-What these two seemingly antinomic pursuits have in common is a quest for sycho-corporal profitability, the acquisition of a fantasized superego, the ego placed at the center of all bodily practices.
+Tai Chi, described as an “internal” martial art, also incorporates notions of developing internal energy, associated with breath.
+This carries with it a certain mystifying aspect, a quest for superpowers, very much in vogue in current consumer trends.
+Thus, the public oscillates between seeking sensations associated with a mysterious internal energy and performance-oriented activities like CrossFit or Krav Maga.
+What these two seemingly contradictory pursuits have in common is a search for psycho-physical efficiency, the acquisition of a fantasized superego, with the ego placed at the center of all physical practice.

 A detailed knowledge of the body

-However, taichi teaches a detailed knowledge of the body and its abilities, and it is through the acquisition of techniques and assiduous practice that self-knowledge and capacities that go beyond muscle work come into being.
-The body is described as a bellows that activates the breath.
-For me, defining or fantasizing about energy is like praising the wind or the air.
-It’s everywhere, and we can of course deify it, but we can also simply use it to navigate, humbly.
-What’s more, energy isn’t very photogenic on tik tok or instagram.
+Tai Chi teaches a subtle understanding of the body and its capabilities, and it is through the acquisition of techniques and diligent practice that self-knowledge and abilities that go beyond muscular work are developed.
+The body is described as a bellows that activates breathing.
+Defining or fantasizing about energy, for me, is like praising the wind or air; it is everywhere.
+We can certainly deify it, but we can also simply use it for navigation, humbly.
+Besides, energy is hardly photogenic on TikTok or Instagram.

 A rich and personal discipline

-Taichi is a rich and complex discipline.
-As with any personal research, and with any sporting practice, each practitioner is entitled to bring a little of his or her own personal definition to it, as long as it doesn’t completely distort the object of study.
+Tai chi chuan is a rich and complex discipline.
+Like any personal research or sporting activity, each practitioner is entitled to bring their own personal definition to it, provided that it does not completely distort the object of study.